 Dengue, Yellow fever, Leptospirosis, Rift Valley fever, and Hantaviruses are Hazard Group 3 pathogens and do not require handling protocols described in this SOP.
 Specimens from patients suspected of these Hazard Group 3 infections may be received and processed under containment level 2 criteria with appropriate PPE.
-Specimens can be sent to reference lab for Imported Fever Screen (IFS) at Porton Down via routine Microbiology transport protocol (UN3373) or, if designated by Microbiology consultant as Urgent/ High Risk, via Category B transport requirements - City Sprint couriers (see page 20 of this document)
+Specimens can be sent to reference lab for Imported Fever Screen (IFS) at Porton Down via routine Microbiology transport protocol (Hays Dx- UN3373) or, if designated by Microbiology consultant as Urgent/ High Risk, via Category B transport requirements (UN3373) - City Sprint couriers (see Appendix A below)